 Treatment For Thrush

-Most treatment for thrush will be either an oral capsule, pessary, or internal cream as well as an external cream which will help relieve the burning and itching.
+Most treatments for thrush will be either an oral capsule, pessary, or internal cream as well as an external cream that will help relieve the burning and itching.

 Natural treatment for Thrush